Daniel Mazur: Lincoln Hall rescue

-When rounding a corner on the trail to the summit the team encountered Lincoln Hall, an Australian climber at an altitude of approximately 28,000 feet.
-Hall had been 'left for dead' by his own expedition team on the descent from the summit the previous day at around 8600 meters on Everest after collapsing, failing to respond to prolonged treatment and being unable to walk.
-He was now sitting alone on the trail with his jacket around his waist, no hat and no gloves, and without any of the proper equipment for survival in such conditions.
-The group found he was suffering from symptoms of cerebral oedema, frostbite and dehydration as he was hallucinating, mumbling deliriously and appeared generally incoherent in his responses to offers of help.
+At an altitude of approximately 28,000 feet, when rounding a corner on the trail to the summit, the team encountered Lincoln Hall.
+Hall, an Australian climber, had been 'left for dead' by his own expedition team on the descent from the summit the previous day.
+After collapsing, failing to respond to prolonged treatment and being unable to walk, he was now sitting alone on the trail.
+He was found with his jacket around his waist, no hat and no gloves, and without any of the proper equipment for survival in such conditions.
+The group determined that he was suffering from symptoms of cerebral oedema, frostbite and dehydration as he was hallucinating, mumbling deliriously and appeared generally incoherent in his responses to offers of help.

-The rescuers replaced the hat, jacket and gloves Mr. Hall had discarded, anchored him to the mountain, and gave him their own oxygen, food and water.
+The rescuers replaced the hat, jacket, and gloves Mr. Hall had discarded, anchored him to the mountain, and gave him their own oxygen, food and water.
 They radioed Hall's team, who had given him up for dead, and convinced them he was still alive and must be saved.
 Mr. Hall's team leader had already called his wife the night before to tell her that Hall was dead.
 The rescuers arranged for Sherpas from Mr. Hall's team to ascend and help with the rescue.
 For four hours, Mazur's team stayed to care for Mr. Hall.
 Phil Crampton coordinated the rescue from the high camp at 26,000 feet, and Kipa Sherpa was the liaison to Lincoln Hall's team at advance base camp at 21,000 feet.

 Extended stays at extreme altitude are risky even when planned in advance and when climbers have all the supplies they need.
 By using their own survival supplies to sustain Hall, going to the summit after so many hours spent helping Hall was out of the question.
-Staying there to care for Hall, they took a risk the weather would turn for the worse and they might even not have sufficient oxygen and food to support themselves on the way down.
+Staying there to care for Hall, they took a risk the weather would turn for the worse and they might not even have sufficient oxygen and food to support themselves on the way down.
 In abandoning their own attempt on the summit in order to save Hall's life, epitomized the noblest traditions of mountaineering.
-Mazur said of his team abandoning their summit attempt, "The summit is still there and we can go back.
+Mazur said of his team abandoning their summit attempt, "The summit is still there, and we can go back.
 Lincoln only has one life."